-Below, in chronological order of most recent first, are most of my publications.
+Below, most recent first, are most of my publications.
+Hover over any publication and click on the upper right corner of the preview frame to open.
 You can also go to my sites on Google Scholar or SSRN or Rutgers or ResearchGate.
 If you can't find an accessible copy of any of my publications, just email me: firstname.lastname@example.org.

 Business & Society / si

-M. Barnett, V. Dimitrov & F. Gao. (forth).
+M. Barnett, V. Dimitrov & F. Gao.
+2022.
 The nail that sticks out: Corporate social responsibility and shareholder proposals.
-Review of Accounting Studies.
+Review of Accounting Studies. (online first)

 We investigate whether shareholders consider CSR performance when submitting proxy proposals.
 We find that shareholders are more likely to propose governance changes when a firm has more CSR strengths and more CSR concerns.
 The results hold across popular proposal types, different sponsors, and different categories of CSR.
 We find similar results for social proposals.
 Although CSR strengths and concerns are not associated with the percentage of votes received in favor of a proposal, the higher likelihood of receiving shareholder proposals translates into a higher likelihood that at least one shareholder proposal receives majority support at the meeting.
 Our results suggest managers may avoid distinctively strong (and weak) CSR performance to reduce the costs of standing out.